 The final words should be your best man toast to the happy couple.
 Before making raising a glass for the toast, ask the guests to fill their glasses and stand up.

 Although I don’t offer a best man speech template, here’s an outline of what is typically covered in the speech and the order it’s presented:

 - Welcome guests and highlight any who have travelled a long way to attend.

 - Thank anyone who helped you as the best man,including members of the wedding party.

 - Discuss your history with the groom — how long you have known each other, memorable and funny stories and things you have done together.

-- Toast the happy couple.
+- A wedding toast to the happy couple.

 For more information and wedding speeches in general, check out our wedding speeches page.

 Here’s a best man speech example we created for the groom’s brother.
 Although not a best man speech template, it will give you an idea of how this type of speech is put together if you decide to write your own.